HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 - Layers - Break the software into modules (SRP)

-- Strategic - Think long term, tortoise beats the hare (OCP)
+- Strategic - Think long term when designing and implementing, tortoise beats the hare (OCP)

+- Semantics - Clear interface definitions and implement the correctly all the way (LSP)

+- Skinny - Prefer many specific small interfaces over one interface (ISP)

+- Interfaces - Abstract interfaces is a great tool for acheiving a decoupled architecture (DIP)

 ## Appendix A - Abbreviations